 Have you ever had conjunctivitis or any other type of eye infection?
 Personally I have, and if you are like me, you know that it’s very uncomfortable and can even be painful.

-Your cats can also develop an eye infection.
-Does your cat have swollen eyes?
+Your cats and can also develop an eye infection.
+Does your cat or kitten have swollen eyes?
 Conjunctivitis in cats is quite common.
 In this article, we give you tools for how to treat conjunctivitis in cats from the comfort of your home.
 I will also discuss the symptoms of eye infections in cats, causes and other relevant information.

 What is conjunctivitis?